allthingsnew/howweroll/styleguides/javascript.md

 file with the module/class name and a Header 3 with a brief description of what it does.

+## CommonJS

+Use `require` statements at the top of the file or any block that necessitates them.

+Use `module.exports` at the bottom of the file.

+Group `require`, `module.exports`, and `exports` statements together.
+This makes it easy to see at first glance what a file is requiring and exporting.

 ## Linting (Hinting)

 Always JSHint your code.
 We use a Grunt task to do this for us but it's a good